objektwerks/python/README.md

 >I recently moved to UV, to include Ruff.
 But Ruff was just as clueless about expression, fastapi, pydantic and requests imports.

 >Reinstalling Mypy, I noticed it complains about modules with no typing info.
 And that's a good thing.
-But Python is not Scala. :)
+But Python is no Scala. :)

 >The Python community appears to be split on publishing modules with or without types.